Mental Health Facilities Charleston, WV

 Highland Hospital

-Highland Hospital is a mental health facility in Charleston, WV, located at 300 56th Street Se, in the 25304 zip code.
-Highland Hospital provides residential treatment and hospital inpatient treatment.
-Highland Hospital provides activity therapy, trauma therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Highland Hospital also supports transitional age young adults, seniors or older adults and children/adolescents with serious emotional disturbance.
-Some other services available at Highland Hospital include family psychoeducation, suicide prevention services and education services.
+Highland Hospital is a mental health clinic in Charleston, West Virginia, located at 300 56th Street Se, 25304.
+Highland Hospital offers hospital inpatient treatment and residential treatment.
+Highland Hospital provides behavior modification, individual psychotherapy and cognitive behavioral therapy to children / adolescents, adults and young adults.
+Highland Hospital also supports people with PTSD, seniors or older adults and transitional age young adults.
+Some other services provided by Highland Hospital include intensive case management, illness management and recovery and education services.

 Learn More